Feelings Chart for Kids

 Do you need some time to calm down?”
 And when they are jumping or laughing, say “I love how excited you are about this,” or “You look like you’re really enjoying that story.”

 A simple way to start is to use this feelings chart.
 Every morning, ask your child how they’re feeling, and mark it on the chart.
-Then you can talk about why they’re feeling that way, or what might make them feeling differently.
+Then you can talk about why they’re feeling that way, or what might make them feel differently.

 The benefits of teaching kids about feelings